EliBrank/atlas-simple_shell/README.md

 | env | Prints the environmental variables  |
 | exit | Exits the shell |

-## RETURN VALUE

-Shelly will run with a return value of 0, or a 1 if command failed.

 ## USAGE

 Shelly can be run interactively or non-interactively.